Actyx/Actyx/web/developer.actyx.com/docs/quickstart.md

     const pond = await Pond.default()
     // figure out the name of the fish we want to wake up const myName = process.argv[2] || pond.info().sourceId
-    // wake up fish of kind ForgetfulChatFish with name myName and log its published states pond.observe(ForgetfulChatFish, myName).subscribe(console.log)
+    // wake up fish with the given name and log its published states pond.observe(ForgetfulChatFish, myName).subscribe(console.log)
-    // send a message every 5sec to generate a new event setInterval(() => pond.feed(ForgetfulChatFish, myName)('ping').subscribe(), 5000)
+    // send 'ping' a message every 5sec to generate a new event setInterval(() => pond.feed(ForgetfulChatFish, myName)('ping').subscribe(), 5000)
 })()
 ```